davidmigloz/langchain_dart/packages/googleai_dart/README.md

 Using Gemini, you can build freeform conversations across multiple turns.

+> [!NOTE]
-> Note: The gemini-pro-vision model (for text-and-image input) is not yet optimized for multi-turn conversations.
+> The gemini-pro-vision model (for text-and-image input) is not yet optimized for multi-turn conversations.
 > Make sure to use gemini-pro and text-only input for chat use cases.

 ```dart